lafrenierejm/lafreniere.xyz/content/docs/resume.md

 {{% /columns %}}

 - Collaborated with other interns to design and run experiments to test Distributed Data Service (DDS) middleware.
-  - Tasked with measuring the impact various quality of service (QoS) policies had on the performance of DDS.
+  - Tasked with measuring the impact that various quality of service (QoS) policies had on the performance of DDS.
   - Templated C++ source code with Python in order to generate DDS entities at production scale.
-  - Automated the capture of DDS's network traffic during specific lifecycle phase with Wireshark.
+  - Automated the capture of DDS's network traffic during a specific lifecycle phase with Wireshark.
 - Oversaw setup and maintenance of software on isolated test network.
   - Explored policies for publishing generic configurations in a security-conscious environment.
 - Guided teammates in version control best practices.